toivoh/tt07-basilisc-2816-cpu/docs/info.md

 	- reads external inputs and produces an external result when needed, and
 	- reads and updates the register file.
 - The _register file_
-	- holds most of the CPUs registers: general purpose registers `a-h` and `sp`, and
+	- holds most of the CPU's registers: general purpose registers `a-h` and `sp`, and
 	- mediates access to the flags as the `flags` register.

 ### 2-Bit serial operation

 The CPU uses 2-bit-serial operation wherever it can.
 This means that instead of operating on all bits of a value in parallel, it operates on 2 bits per cycle.
-Since the memory interface can only send/reveive 2 bits/cycle, there is little point in making most other things operate faster.
+Since the memory interface can only send/receive 2 bits/cycle, there is little point in making most other things operate faster.
 Serial operation saves area compared to parallel operation for both computions and registers.

 Consider adding two values that are stored in separate registers.
 Addition starts from the least significant 2 bits (lsbs), and proceeds upwards, 2 bits/cycle.
 To facilitate this, the registers are organized as shift registers, which can be right-shifted two bits per cycle, feeding out the 2 bottom bits.
 At the same time, two new bits are fed into the top.